LibrariesHacked/librarieshacked.github.io/_posts/2022-05-31-library-alt-text.md

 It's pretty inconclusive so far.
 The second week was a bumper week for tweets that didn't have alt text, but the others have all been roughly the same.
 It would be good to get those numbers down significantly.

 The bot will be enhanced to analyse more about the tweets - for example, particularly highlighting tweets that include an image and no text at all.

+Twitter have recently done lots of work on making the platform more accessible, and publish a guide for [how to add image descriptions](https://help.twitter.com/en/using-twitter/add-image-descriptions).
+Elon Musk does not bother himself with alt text.